ManvibolreachOuk/portfolio-next.js/README.md

 ## Deployment

+You can view the live version of the Vecel website at: [https://vecel-ManvibolreachOuk.com](https://portfolio-next-js-manvibolreachouk.vercel.app/)
-You can view the live version of the website at: [https://your-website.com](https://your-website.com)
+You can view the live version of the AWS website at: [https://aws-ManvibolreachOuk.com](https://main.d3bey2g6otv049.amplifyapp.com/)

 ## Getting Started